maquenneville/photog-chauffeur/README.md

 # PhotogChauffeur

 ## Overview
 PhotogChauffeur is a Python-based tool that allows users to search through a collection of images in a specified folder using natural language queries.
-The program utilizes OpenAI's GPT-4 Vision API to interpret the query and return relevant images based on their content.
+The program utilizes OpenAI's GPT-4 Vision API to visualize the input image and return relevant images based on the query.
 Results can be saved to a designated folder for further use.

-### Example Search Phrases:
+#### Example Search Phrases:

 - "Which images have more than one person in them?"
 - "Show me all images with dim lighting."